Serene, minimalist, ultra-scenic

 At a Glance

-- The Hoodoo Trail that ends up atop a sandstone with sweeping views of the area.
+- The Hoodoo Trail that ends up atop a sandstone with sweeping views

 Adrian Zecha fell in love with a boulder: a gnarled, beige behemoth that jutted into an expansive landscape littered with hoodoos (sandstone towers) and flecked with verdant desert greenery.
 The founder of Aman Resorts pictured a pool wrapped around this rock.
-Never mind that it was located on government lands, that the purchase of the surrounding 100 acres took ten years, a special permission from congress and a signature from then-president George W. Bush.
+Never mind that it was located on government lands, that the purchase of the surrounding 100 acres took 10 years, a special permission from congress and a signature from then-president George W. Bush.
 In the end, Zecha got what he dreamed: a spectacular U-shaped pool hugging his rock and an even more spectacular resort wrapped around both.

-Amangiri (meaning peaceful mountain) is located in southeastern Utah, near the border of Arizona, close to the famous Grand Staircase–Escalante National Monument.
+Amangiri (meaning “peaceful mountain”) is located in southeastern Utah, near the border of Arizona, close to the famous Grand Staircase–Escalante National Monument.
 Comprised of low-rising, squat buildings that look like the ultimate James Bond hideaway, the resort mimics the sand-hued color of the surrounding canyons, blending seamlessly into the magnificent surroundings.
 Walk five minutes in any given direction and the resort disappears entirely.